FrickHazard/Homework/Principles of Mathematical Analysis/Chapter 2.md

 Prove that every seperable metric space has a *countable* base.  *Hint*: Take all the neigborhoods with rational radius and center in some countable dense subset of $X$.

+(Note* Rudin should have shown this is a both ways theorem)

 Consider a collection $\{V_{\alpha}\}$ that is a base of the seperable metric space $X$.
 Since $X$ is seperable, it contains a countably dense subset, let us call this countable dense subset $D$.
 Consider the collection of open sets $\{C_\beta\}$ composed of neighborhoods with rational radius around every point in $D$.
 Consider a point $x \in X$ and an arbituary open set $G$, such that $x \in G$.
 Since $\{C_\beta\}$ was construted from $D$, there must exist a neighborhood which is a subset of $G$.
 Since $D$ contains neighborhoods with rational radius around a limit point of $x$, we can always find a openball that fits inside $G$.
 Thus $D$, which is countable, since it is a union of countable sets, statisfies the requirment of a base.

 **2.24**